FraunhoferISST/DataspaceConnector/docs/pages/deployment/camel.md

 parent: Deployment
 ---

-# Customizing Camel Routes
+# Customizing Apache Camel Routes
 {: .fs-9 }

-Here, you can find instructions on how to customize Camel within the Dataspace Connector.
+Here, you can find instructions on how to customize Apache Camel within the Dataspace Connector.
 {: .fs-6 .fw-300 }

 ---